RM35/Advent-of-Code-2022/eightt/README.md

 - Try without a grid? simplifiies not having to test boundaries and make sure there is boundaries.
 Just set the boundaries in the BFS.

-- BFS coming out with 30k explored cells after setting the bounds to -2 to 30 for each axis. runs in seconds.
+- BFS coming out with 30k explored cells after setting the bounds to -2 to 30 for each axis. runs in 0.3 seconds in debug.

-- Now to compare the p1 cells with explored cells and count faces adjacent
+- Now to compare the p1 cells with explored cells and count faces adjacent.
+This is explored * droplets * 6 sides so 30K * 3K * 6 = 540K operations.
+Around a minute to run in debug.
+First answer 7646 is too large.
+Check test input.

+- Fix: issue is the adjacency check is jsut returning true or false and the whole cell is keeping it's faces.
+The adjacency needs modified to return face reduction based on the number of adjacent explored.

+- Can keep the adjacent function and just modify the counting loop.
+First attempt actually counted the faces no on the outside.
+COunt the total surface and subtract this should be same. test is working.

+- Correct p2 answer after another 1min runtime :)